drago-ex/form/readme.md

 ```

 ## JavaScript
-Optionally, include the submitted button disabled script to prevent multiple submits on valid forms:
+Optionally, include the submitted button disabled script to prevent multiple submits on valid form:
 ```js
 import SubmitButtonDisable from 'path/to/SubmitButtonDisable.js';
 ```